TKomericki/Rhetos-wiki/Basic-permissions.md

 It allows developers to test the new features without need to manage users, roles and permissions.

-The basic permission checking can be turned off in a development environment by setting the following options in the Rhetos server's **web.config** file, or preferably a user-specific config file (for example, **ExternalAppSettings.config**, referenced from web.config).
+The basic permission checking can be turned off in a development environment by setting the following options in the application's **Web.config** file, or preferably a user-specific config file (for example, **ExternalAppSettings.config**, referenced from web.config).

 1. **Rhetos:AppSecurity:AllClaimsForUsers** - *(recommended)* The value should contain a comma-separated